 If the referee refuses it is easy to ask the coaches for the game number, age of players, team names and league.

-National Assessors come under the direct guidance of the National Director of Assessment.
+National Referee Coaches come under the direct guidance of the National Director of Assessment.

 Duties: Conduct Developmental, Maintenance, and Upgrade assessments of officials at all grade levels.
 Complete and submit written (D & G) assessments or electronic assessments to the SDA and provide feedback forms to the officials assessed within seven (7) days of the game.
 The D & G ‘white’ copy should be provided to the referee team during the post-match debrief.